MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 ### Window Controls Overlay for Installed Desktop Web Apps

-To create an immersive, native like title bar for your desktop installed web application, the Window Contols Overlay feature removes the system reserved title bar that usually spans the width of the client frame and replaces it with an overlay that contains just the critical system required window controls necessary for a user to control the window itself.
+To create an immersive, native like title bar for your desktop installed web application, the Window Controls Overlay feature removes the system reserved title bar that usually spans the width of the client frame and replaces it with an overlay that contains just the critical system required window controls necessary for a user to control the window itself.

 In providing an overlay, the entire web client area is available to the web developer to use.
 This feature includes a manifest update and provides ways for a developer to reason about the size and position of the overlay to arrange content around.

 #### Examples of Title Bar Area Customization
-The inspiration for this feature came from native applications where the developer can customize the title bar for important application actions or notificaitons.
+The inspiration for this feature came from native applications where the developer can customize the title bar for important application actions or notifications.
 Here are a few examples:

 **Visual Studio Code**

-Visual Studio Code is a popular editor buit on Electron that ships on multiple desktop platforms.
+Visual Studio Code is a popular editor built on Electron that ships on multiple desktop platforms.

 This example shows how VS Code uses the title bar to maximize available screen real estate to include the current file name and top level menu structure within the title bar space.